ropitz/experiments/docs/dataarc-concepts/tithe.md

-## Church farm
+## Tithe

 ###  Scope note:

-A farm that has a church.
-Medieval Icelandic society was structured on the farm as a basic taxable unit, and therefore every church was technically part of a farm.
+A tax levied by the church on farms in Iceland.
+Revenue from the tithe was divided into four parts among the bishop, the local priest, the parish church and the poor.

 ### Examples:

-* Every church in Medieval Iceland, even the bishop church.
+* A church tithe.

 ### References to discussions of CONCEPT:

-* Jakobsson, S. (2010).
-Heaven is a Place on Earth: Church and Sacred Space in Thirteenth-Century Iceland.
-Scandinavian Studies, 82(1), 1-20.

 * Sigurdson, E. (2016).
 The Church in Fourteenth-Century Iceland: The Formation of an Elite Clerical Identity.
 Brill.